 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Gitlab on a Ubuntu Debian 9 (Stretch) server.
+I will show you through the step by step installation of Gitlab on a Ubuntu Debian 9 (Stretch) server.

-- It is self hosted, hence you have full control over your server and the source code hosted inside.
+- It is self-hosted, hence you have full control over your server and the source code hosted inside.

-- You can insert your own branding in the login page and it also supports project import from GitHub and other sources to GitLab.
+- You can insert your own branding on the login page and it also supports project import from GitHub and other sources to GitLab.

-- It has lots of features like code reviews, issue tracking, activity feeds and inbuilt wiki.
+- It has lots of features like code reviews, issue tracking, activity feeds, and an inbuilt wiki.

 - GitLab comes with GitLab CI for continuous integration.
 You can also Docker with GitLab CI.

-- It’s free and open source hence you won’t have to deal with any licensing issues.
+- It’s free and open-sources hence you won’t have to deal with any licensing issues.

 Install Gitlab on Debian 9 Stretch

 Step 1.
-Before we install any software, it’s important to make sure your system is up to date by running these following apt-get commands in the terminal:
+Before we install any software, it’s important to make sure your system is up to date by running the following

-Step 3.
+Step 2.
 Installing GitLab.

-curl -sShttps://packages.gitlab.com/install/repositories/gitlab/gitlab-ce/script.deb.sh | sudo bash
+curl -sS https://packages.gitlab.com/install/repositories/gitlab/gitlab-ce/script.deb.sh | sudo bash

 The script will set up your server to use the GitLab maintained repositories.
 This lets you manage GitLab with the same package management tools you use for your other system packages.
 Once this is complete, you can install the actual GitLab application with apt: